-Personal Capital tracks your investments and updates your net worth automatically.
-I use Personal Capital to track my net worth each month and it has worked pretty well for me.
+Empower tracks your investments and updates your net worth automatically.
+I use Empower to track my net worth each month and it has worked pretty well for me.

-With Personal Capital, you can link your investment accounts so that they automatically get updated.
-You may also link your bank accounts, credit cards, and your mortgage.
-Once you’ve linked your accounts, all you need to do login and it will immediately update all of your accounts.
-For this reason, I check Personal Capital on a regular basis.
+With Empower, you can link your investment accounts so that they automatically get updated.
+You can also link your bank accounts, credit cards, and your mortgage.
+Once you’ve linked your accounts, all you need to do is log in and it will immediately update all of your accounts.
+For this reason, I check Empower on a regular basis.
 It brings in all of the investments in one place so it’s easier.
 Additionally, they have an app for tablets and smartphones that gives you easy access to your investments.

-You can visit Personal Capital to get more details and sign up for free.
+You can visit Empower to get more details and sign up for free.

-I don’t track my net worth in YNAB.
-I do use it religious to budget our money and track our spending in the past (although today I use Tiller).
+I’ve used YNAB to budget our money and track our spending in the past (although today I use Tiller).
 Although you can track your net worth in YNAB, I just don’t think it’s specifically designed for that purpose.
-That being said, it certainly is a viable tool if you want to use it for that purpose.
+That being said, it certainly is a viable tool if you want to use it to track your net worth.

 Once you’ve added all of the assets you want to track and your liabilities, you can run a net worth report.
 It looks like this–

 One note of caution.
 You need to update all of these accounts manually.
 With budgeting, I find this aspect to be helpful.
 It forces me to interact with my budget and spending, rather than mindlessly connecting my accounts and downloading my spending.
 But with my net worth, it gets a bit tedious.
 Still, if it works for you, use it.
 You can get a 34-day free trial of YNAB here.

 Finally, I keep my investments on a spreadsheet.
-I’ve followed this practice before Personal Capital and YNAB existed.
+I followed this practice before Empower and YNAB existed.
 It takes 10 to 15 minutes to update it once a month.
 It also helps me monitor my asset allocation.